 BushLife - Fisherman Hooking a Trout

-Today’s post is an introduction to fishing or Fishing 101.
-We’ll cover all aspects of fishing and it’s a perfect post for someone who has never fished before or is a little rusty… We will cover everything from licensing all the way to advanced concepts such as trolling.
+Today’s post is an introduction to fishing for beginners or Fishing 101.
+We’ll cover everything from licensing to fishing equipment to catching your first fish.
+This post is perfect for someone who has never fished or requires a refresher.

-The objective is to give you enough knowledge to get you out there with all the gear and skills you’ll need to start fishing today!
-It’s really not that difficult.
-For someone a little more seasoned, you’ll find several useful tips here as well.
+The objective is to give you enough knowledge to get you out there with all the fishing gear and skills you’ll need to start fishing today!
+It’s not a strenuous hobby to get into.
+For the little more seasoned angler, there are several helpful tips here.

 Discloure: Posts may contain affiliate links.
 Purchases made through our links result in a small commission to us at no charge to you.
 We only recommend products that meet our brand standards based on testing and first hand use by our authors.

-My journey with fishing started as a little boy with my Grandfather who taught me everything he knew.
-We enjoyed decades of fishing together and it was a bonding experience like no other.
+My grandfather, who taught me everything he knew, was how my fishing journey came to be.
+We enjoyed decades of fishing together, and it became a bonding experience like no other.
 I also can’t think of a better way to enjoy a lake or river.
 Since those little boy years, I’ve caught thousands of fish and have been at it for almost 40 years.
-Hopefully, I can pass down Grandpa’s age old techniques to you as I have to others.
-So stay with me as we work through the sections.
+Hopefully, I can pass down Grandpa’s age-old techniques to you as I have to others.
+So stay with me as we work through these sections.

 The Day’s Catch

 Yes, that’s me in the photo after a few hours of fishing.
-Yes again, it was a good day!
-But skills create a lot more good days than luck so let’s get started.
+Yes, again, it was a good day!
+But skills create more good days than luck, so let’s get started and look at a few fishing basics.

 The following regulations are for Ontario, Canada.
-If you reside elsewhere, your province or state will have similar rules in place.
+If you reside elsewhere, your province or state will have similar rules.

-If you already know the licensing or are out of province, you can skip this section.
+Skip this section if you already know the licensing or are out of province.

-Just because there are no knowledge requirements for your license, there are several laws and rules regarding fishing that must be strictly adhered to.
-These laws include things like how many fish you can keep, what size they need to be, what the open seasons for fishing are and so on.
-This of course is all based on the specific water body you are fishing and the species of fish.
+Just because there are no knowledge requirements for your fishing license, there are, however, several laws and rules that must be strictly adhered to.
+These laws include how many fish you can keep, what size they need to be, what the open seasons for fishing are and so on.
+Of course, this is all based on the specific water body you are fishing and the fish species.
 The fishing laws are on a different section of that same Ontario website.
 It’s a short and easy read.

-When purchasing your license, you’ll find there are 2 components.
-The first being your Outdoors Card which is valid for 3 years.
-The Outdoors Card is plastic no different than a Health Card or Drivers License.
-The cost is under $10 and it’s the cheaper part of the deal:) It’s simply your ID to which your fishing or hunting license information is attached.
+When purchasing your license, you’ll find there are two components.
+The first is your Outdoors Card, which is valid for three years.
+The Outdoors Card is plastic, no different than a Health Card or Drivers License.
+The cost is under $10 and is the cheaper part of the deal:) It’s simply your ID to which your fishing or hunting license information is attached.

-The Outdoors Card and fishing license can be bought in person at many tackle or outdoors stores in addition to Service Ontario outlets.
-It can also be done online at Hunt and Fish Ontario.
-This is also where you manage your account or purchase additional licenses such as hunting.
-If you have been considering hunting, we can help you start hunting as well.
+The Outdoors Card and fishing license can be bought in person at many tackle or outdoor stores in addition to Service Ontario outlets.

 Sport Fishing vs Conservation Fishing License

 The fishing license comes in 2 versions: sport and conservation.
-By example, on my lake the catch limit for bass with a sport license is 6.
-For conservation it’s 2.
-The difference between licenses are simply limits and price.
-I suggest a sports license if you are new and not sure how much fish you intend to keep.
+For example, on my lake, the catch limit for bass with a sport fishing license is 6.
+For a conservation fishing license, it’s 2.
+The difference between licenses is simply limits and price.
+I suggest a sports license if you are new and uncertain about how many fish you intend to keep.

 Ontario Fishing Regulations Summary

-Every year the MNR (Ministry of Natural Resources) determines the size, catch limits, open season dates and so on.
-We know them as the MNR but technically this body of government is now the Ministry of Northern Development, Mines, Natural Resources and Forestry.
-Their regulations and limits are based on research they conduct.
-This helps prevent overfishing and it’s really there to protect healthy fish populations and conserve natural resources for future generations.
+Every year, the MNR (Ministry of Natural Resources) determines the size, catch limits, open season dates, etc. We know them as the MNR, but technically, they are now known as the Ministry of Northern Development, Mines, Natural Resources and Forestry.
+Their fishing regulations and limits hinge on the research they conduct.
+Through this research, it helps prevent overfishing, and it’s there to protect healthy fish populations and conserve natural resources for future generations.

 The Ontario Fishing Regulations Summary is always issued free of charge in booklet form.
-You’ll find it in outdoors stores like Sail or any tackle shops.
-It is also available for download in pdf.
+You’ll find it in outdoor stores like Sail or any tackle shops.
+It is also available here for download in pdf.

-At first, sorting out all the regs may seem daunting but it’s not.
-Unlike hunting which is more complicating, fishing is fairly straight forward.
-You will definitely need a copy of this booklet and note that it changes annually.
+At first, sorting out all the regs may seem daunting, but it’s not.
+Unlike more complicated hunting, fishing is somewhat straightforward.
+You will need a copy of this booklet.
+Make a mental note that it does change annually.

-You must have your license before you go fishing and I highly, highly suggest reading the pertinent sections of the regulations for the water body you want to fish before you go fishing!
+Make sure you carry your license when fishing.
+I highly suggest you read the pertinent sections of the regulations for the water body you want to fish before you go fishing!
 The fines and penalties for not following the rules are severe.

-There are 4 occasions when Ontario and Canadian residents can fish without a license.
-At time of writing (2022) here are the dates:
+There are four occasions when Ontario and Canadian residents can fish without a license.
+At the time of writing (2022), here are the dates:

 • Family Fishing Weekend (Feb 19-21)